kevin1105/Flappy-Bird-with-Affectiva-Sound/README.md

-# HCI-Final FlappyBird
+# Flappy Bird with Affectiva & Sound Input
-Using sound waves and facial recognition, the player will be able to move the bird
+Using sound input and facial recognition, the player will be able to play the game

-Implemented Pygame, Conda, Dlib, PyAudio, Threading
+Implemented Pygame, Conda, Dlib, PyAudio, Threading, OpenCV, Matplotlib

 Reference: https://github.com/sourabhv/FlapPyBird